FAQ

 With this option switched on all errors generated by Ribbon XML will be shown.

-User-defined Ribbons require a reference to "Microsoft Office 12.0 Object Library" for Office 2007, for Office 2010 use "Microsoft Office 14.0 Object Library".
+User-defined Ribbons require a reference to "Microsoft Office 12.0 Object Library" for Office 2007,

 To set the reference open any module (to start the Visual Basic Editor), menu "Tools" / "References...", and place a check on "Microsoft Office 1x.0 Object Library".
 Confirm the references dialog with "OK".